 History of National Take Your Parents To Lunch Day

 Well, the history of this day only spans a decade.
-However, it so much fun to celebrate!
-The National Take Your Parents to Lunch Day is in the second week of October on Wednesday every year.
-The next National Take Your Parents to Lunch Day will be on Wednesday the 13th of October 2021.
+However, it was so much fun to celebrate!
+The National Take Your Parents to Lunch Day is in the second week of October, on Wednesdays every year.
+The next National Take Your Parents to Lunch Day will be on Wednesday, the 11th of October 2023.
 On this day, parents are encouraged to join their kids at school for lunch and promote healthy eating habits together.

 Both kids and parents find fun and educational ways to share healthy eating habits and build positive relationships with kids.
 Parents have an opportunity to learn about the types of food that their children eat every day at school.
 Even better, exchanging ideas with other parents about healthy school lunches gives parents new ideas on providing their kids with the healthiest meals during a normal day and on special occasions.